 John Suk has had a successful career as a senior executive in the pharmaceutical industry.
 After senior positions at Hoffmann La Roche and Glaxo, John founded Byk Canada in 1997 , from his home in St. Catharines, Ontario.
 Known more recently as Nycomed Canada, John is the past President and CEO, having retired as of April 2011.
 Nycomed was named to the Top 100 Employers in Canada by Maclean’s Magazine in the past several years and has been in the Top 20 of Best Workplaces for the past years, including #7 ranking in 2011.
 In late 2011, Nycomed was purchased by Takeda of Japan - a global acquisition.

-John has served on the Board of Directors of Rx&D Canada ,and has served as Vice-Chair of the Health Research Foundation of Canada.
-John has completed the ICD.D designation through Rotman at the University of Toronto and the Institute for Corporate Directors (2011), and is a member of the following company boards:
+John has served on the Board of Directors of Rx&D Canada, and has served as Vice-Chair of the Health Research Foundation of Canada.
+John has completed the ICD.D designation through Rotman at the University of Toronto and the Institute for Corporate Directors (2011), and has been or currently serves as a member of the following company boards:

-John has been a trustee for Brock University for the years from 2007 to the present, and serves as current Vice Chair.
+John has been a trustee for Brock University for the years from 2007 to the present, and serves as current Chair of the Board of Trustees.